Blue-Cardigan/whatgov/src/content/about-page.md

 WhatGov was founded in 2024 by a team of democracy advocates and technologists who believed that understanding Parliament shouldn't require specialist knowledge.

 We're an independent organisation, not affiliated with any political party or government body.
-Our commitment is to transparent, non-partisan information that helps citizens engage with their democracy.
+Our commitment is to transparent, non-partisan information that helps the British public engage with their democracy.

 ## What We Do